LDAC vs AAC in 2025: Which Bluetooth Audio Codec Is Better?

 Final Thoughts

-Both LDAC and AAC have their strengths.
-If you’re an audiophile using an Android device, LDAC is worth it.
-If you’re in the Apple ecosystem, AAC is the best choice.
+Both LDAC and AAC have strengths.
+LDAC is worth it for audiophiles using Android devices.
+AAC is the best choice for Apple ecosystem users.
 For casual music streaming, either codec will serve you well.